geoplusplus/UrbanClassification/README.md

 # Urban Classification Based on Straight Line

-I use some machine learning and image processing algorithm to build this classifier, it is able to detect urban and rural region automatically with good results.
+I use some machine learning and image processing algorithms to build this classifier, it is able to detect urban and rural region automatically based on training set.
 I just got 42 (600x600) sample images for training purpose, and 20 (600x600) images for testing.
 All the images are from google maps.
 See more details, please read "urban_recogn.pdf"

 How to run: